ethereum/EIPs/EIPS/eip-draft_multi-operator_per-token_erc721_approval.md

 1. Ease of adoption for marketplaces; requires minimal changes to existing workflows.
 2. Ease of adoption for off-chain approval-indexing services.
-3. Simplified revocation of approvals; i.e. not requiring one per grant.
+3. Simple revocation of approvals; i.e. not requiring one per grant.

 ### Non-goals